If you are an internationally educated pharmacy technician applicant, follow the steps below to register as a pharmacy technician in Ontario.

 - Submit supporting documentation of your evidence of language proficiency

-- Enter and maintain your practice information for any site where you will be practicing as an intern technician
+- Enter and maintain your practice information in your OCP account under the Workplace tab for every site where you will be practicing as an intern technician

 Jurisprudence, Ethics and Professionalism Exam*